 You cannot purchase a business with a VA mortgage, nor can you buy a non-residential property.
 There is a very easy way to understand VA loan rules for occupancy.
 If you do not intend to live in the property you buy with a VA purchase loan, you won’t be approved for the VA mortgage.
 Occupancy is a requirement to buy a home with a VA mortgage.

 It is true that VA loans have different eligibility requirements depending on when you joined.
 Most people serving today on active duty as new recruits will need 90 continuous days of military service before applying for a VA Certificate of Eligibility or VA COE.

 You can apply for your VA COE through the VA eBenefits portal, you can also get your loan officer to help you.
 But if you apply via your loan officer, don’t expect to get your Certificate if you apply before your minimum time in uniform has passed.

-That may seem fairly obvious to some, but it’s easy to forget that for new troops serving on active duty today, 90 days of continuous service does not start counting down while in boot camp or advanced training such as Advanced Individual Training.
+That may seem pretty obvious to some, but it’s easy to forget that for new troops serving on active duty today, 90 days of continuous service does not start counting down while in boot camp or advanced training such as Advanced Individual Training.

 VA Loan Facts: Counting Down To VA Loan Eligibility

 Your eligibility for the VA loan benefit is NOT the same as loan approval.
-One of the myths about VA home loans you should know is directly associated with this–when you get your VA Certificate of Eligibility you have not yet been approved for a mortgage.
+One of the myths about VA home loans you should know is directly associated with this–when you get your VA Certificate of Eligibility, you have not yet been approved for a mortgage.
 All applicants must credit-qualify.